link-society/kubirds-website/content/docs/dockerized-supervision/web/availability.md

       value: https://api.example.com/my-service/_health
 ```

-> The `schedule` property indicates how often Kubevisor should run the task.
+> The `schedule` property indicates how often Kubirds should run the task.
 >
 > The `image` property indicates which Docker image to use to run the task.
 >